testing-library/testing-library-recorder-extension/README.md

 # Testing Library Recorder Extension

-Testing Library Extension for Chrome DevTools Recorder
+> Testing Library Extension for Chrome DevTools Recorder

+Export tests from the DevTools Recorder panel to Testing Library test scripts using Jest.

+Open a recording and click export to use the Testing Library script option.

 ![Screenshot](https://user-images.githubusercontent.com/927220/185593628-0beda94a-ec08-40a5-9c93-cf9ecb70527e.png)